 At least the education system, the schooling system is broken and it's thrown away.

-Um warriors, social justice engineering, all that's gone.
+Social justice warriors, social justice engineering, all that's gone.

-That whole premise is is shot because it can't exist except with the old civilization that was able to support it.
+That whole premise is shot because it can't exist except with the old civilization that was able to support it.

-That's that's totally gone.
+That's totally gone.

 We're seeing it right now with people trying to make ventilators out of Tesla parts, right?